 Your employee can also take unpaid pre-adoption leave of up to two days to attend interviews or examinations to get approval for the adoption.

-Some employees may apply to take annual leave at the same time as their unpaid adoption leave.
-If they have paid leave entitlements available, such as annual leave, you can require them to take these instead of adoption leave.
+If they have paid leave entitlements available, such as annual leave, you can require them to take these instead of unpaid pre-adoption leave.
 Employees still need to let you know as soon as possible when they need leave of any kind and provide evidence for it.